 Tip 1: Your RSDP will require some TLC

 Do your due diligence, ask questions, and look at statements.
 This is an important asset for your loved one(s) and deserves some TLC.
-When we first started our RDSP, our banking institution was new to all of this too and did not invest the money in any fund, so our contribution along with the government’s just sat and did not gain any interest.
+When we first started our RDSP, our banking institution was new to all of it too and did not invest the money in any fund, so our contribution along with the government’s just sat and did not gain any interest.
 Our financial advisor soon clued us into this.
-I could not blame the bank as it was a new program and they were learning the ropes as we were, and I am sure the banking institutions are now better versed in growing an RDSP.
-After moving the RDSP over to our financial advisor’s capable hands, our son’s RDSP has since grown with contributions from us and the government.
+I could not blame the bank as it was a new program, and they were learning the ropes as we were.
+I am sure banking institutions are now better versed in growing RDSPs.
+After moving the RDSP over to our financial advisor’s capable hands, our son’s RDSP began to grow with contributions from us and the government.

 Tip 2: It’s Okay to Start with Small Contributions

 I am aware that not everyone can make regular contributions to their loved one’s RDSP, but keep in mind that even if the contribution is small, it will still grow.
-The government has a program called Endowment 150 that starts with a one-time grant of $150 to help kickstart the growth of one’s RDSP.
-Check out the following link for eligibility requirements:
+Look at programs like Endowment 150 that starts with a one-time grant of $150 to help kickstart the growth of one’s RDSP.

 Tip 3: Check out PLAN/DABC’s Websites

-We realize that as a caregiver to a child with a diverse ability you have a lot on your plate.
-What if you just can’t figure it out on your own?
-PLAN Institute can help you.
-They have experts in the field, an online tutorial, web resources, and even a toll-free help number!
-Their Toll-free Helpline is 1-844-311-7526.
+As a parent (caregiver) you already have a lot on your plate.
+This can be a challenge to figure out on your own.Plan Institutecan help you.
+They have experts in the field, online tutorials, web resources, and a toll-free help number 1-844-311-7526.

 Tip 5: Deal with Your RESP

-If there is already an RESP in place for the child, check with a financial advisor about whether it should be left as is or if there is any other option.
-The professionals will be able to provide you with some good answers and options.
+If there is already an RESP in place, check with a financial advisor about whether it should be left as is or if there are other options.
+A professional should be able to provide you with answers and options.